Huawei Cloud Deployment Manual

 - Version: 7.10.2

-- Enable security mode to set up admin accounts and passwords
+- Enable security mode to set the administrator account and password

-- Add the internal network IP addresses of ECS instances automatically created by CCE to the Elasticsearch whitelist
+- Add the automatically created ECS internal network IP of CCE to the Elasticsearch whitelist

 - Name: Cloud Database RDS